Zhen0801/pdsnd_github/README.md

 _*All the data is provided by [Motivate](https://www.motivateco.com), a bike share system provider for many major cities in the United States, to uncover bike share usage patterns._

 ## Credits
-The data files and programming instructions are provided by Udactiy's [Programming for Data Science Nanodegree Program]. :bowtie:
+The data files and programming instructions are provided by Udactiy's [Programming for Data Science Nanodegree Program](https://eu.udacity.com/course/programming-for-data-science-nanodegree--nd104). :bowtie: